FEIS

 LEVEL ADVANCEMENT

-To move from Preliminary to Open Champion, a dancer must have a minimum of three 1st place placements.
+To move from Preliminary to Open Champion, a dancer must have a minimum of two overall 1st place placements.

 OPEN CHAMPION